 What you need to make Lemon Curd

 There are so few ingredients involved in making Lemon Curd.
 You just need lemons, eggs, sugar and butter.
 Easy.
 Yes, you need to use real lemons.
-Don't try to substitute by using lemon juice from a bottle, you just won't get Lemon Curd.
+Don’t try to substitute by using lemon juice from a bottle, it just won’t be the same.

 You’re also going to need a double boiler.
 Don’t know what that is?
 It’s just a two in one pot where you can put water at the bottom.
 If you don’t have one, don’t worry.
 You can just put water in a saucepan, and then place another saucepan on top of that saucepan.
 Make sense.
 I did this for a long time before I got my hands on a double boiler.

 You have to use a double boiler because you can’t put the eggs over straight heat.
 They will cook and curdle.
 I don’t think anyone want’s Lemon Curd scrambled eggs.

 Now, let’s make the Lemon Curd.